 Participating schools include:

-Over 600 students from the following schools have participated in the School-Based Outreach Program:
+More than 2,000 students from the following schools have participated in the School-Based Outreach Program:

 - Alder Elementary